MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsEducationConfiguration.md

 ## Examples

 ### Example 1
-In this example, the organisation has set the defaults as folows:
+In this example, the organization has set the defaults as follows:
-  - Email is set as preferred contact method for the parent communication invites.
+  - Email is set as the preferred contact method for the parent communication invites.
   - Capability to edit parent contact information by educators is enabled.

 ```powershell